linode/docs/docs/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604.md

     >
     >Alternatively, you could use `build-essential` to load the dependencies for Redis.

-2. From the documentation, download the current stable branch then extract:
+2. From the documentation, download the current stable branch, then extract:

         wget http://download.redis.io/redis-stable.tar.gz
         tar xvzf redis-stable.tar.gz